Discover the history of Haigh's, founded on May 1st 1915 by Alfred E Haigh in Adelaide, South Australia.

 Make sure you leave enough time to explore our Visitor Centre retail store.
 Select from an extensive range of factory fresh chocolates and confectionery, including our famous frogs, truffles, fruit centres, fudges and bars.
 Some chocolate seconds are also available.

 The Visitor Centre is located on the edge of Adelaide's parklands just a short drive south of the city centre at 154 Greenhill Road, Parkside, South Australia.

-Tours operate Monday to Friday between 10.00am and 4.00pm, Saturday between 10.00am and 1.30pm and are unavailable on Sundays or public holidays.
+Tours operate Monday and Saturday between 9am and 2.30pm, Tuesday to Friday 9am to 4pm and are unavailable on Sundays or public holidays.

 Please note: Wheelchairs and attendees with mobility issues will be able to access a reduced part of the tour.
 There are a small amount of stairs to negotiate for the complete tour.